MariaAsif123/Redfin-Analytics-ETL-Pipeline/README.md

 Upon arrival in the S3 bucket, an AWS Snowpipe is triggered.
 Snowpipe automatically runs a COPY command to load the transformed data into a Snowflake data warehouse table, making it available for querying and analysis.

 ### 4. Data Visualization
 Finally, Power BI is connected to the Snowflake data warehouse.
-This enables the creation of visualizations and dashboards that provide actionable insights based on the processed real estate data.
+This enables the creation of visualizations that provide actionable insights based on the processed real estate data.

 ## Key Technologies